 3.4.
 Biological Interpretation: Gene Contributions for Survival Risk and Enrichment Analysis

 In order to shed light on ability of each gene to predict ccRCC risk, we performed an additive regression, plotting the genes' coefficients with time-varying and covariate effects.
-Figure 5 shows the estimated coefficients of the increasing curves for the following significant high expression genes with a high risk of death: FOXJ1, OTX1, and IL4.
+Similarily to the forest plot of hazard ratio regression (Figure A8), Figure 5 shows the estimated coefficients of the increasing curves for the following significant high expression genes with a high risk of death: FOXJ1, OTX1, and IL4.
 On the other hand, the decreasing curves indicate that the high expression of the following genes is related to the low risk of death: AL353637.1, DPP6, HHLA2, and LIMCH1.
 A classical common representation of these covariate effects is the Hazard ratio in Figure 5 of the Forest Plot for Cox Proportional Hazards Model.